Winter in the South

-The Adventure Ratings 2009: For the second time in as many years, we've conducted an unprecedented survey of adventure travel companies, based on the idea that a traveler's most important decision is not always where to go but who to go with.
+For the second time in as many years, we've conducted an unprecedented survey of adventure travel companies, based on the idea that a traveller's most important decision is not always where to go but who to go with.
 For the 2009 edition, we spoke to more guide services—and their clients—than ever before.

 'Rugged hike has its beauty', by Pamela LeBlanc - March 2007

 Nelson Lakes, New Zealand - Just before lunch, my backpack starts to feel like I've stuffed a circus tent inside it, and my boots and socks are soaked from slogging through calf-deep streams.That last swing bridge over a raging river, the one with a sign warning that it could support just one person at a time?
 It made my knees quake.
 And, our guides have warned, the steepest part is yet to come.
 So I am happy when we break for lunch.